AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 1. Navigate to Server address and type in the MagicInfo URL access and press **Done**.

 1. Setup TLS, if necessary.
-Navigate to the port and select the port number from the server and select **Save**.
+Navigate to the port and click the port number from the server and click **Save**.

 1. Navigate to the **Device** tab and check for the device that you configured.
-When a device its found, select the check box, then select **Approve**.
+When a device its found, click the check box, then click **Approve**.

    >![image](/help/user-guide/assets/tizen/rms-3.png)

-1. Fill the required information and select a device group.
-Select **OK**.
+1. Fill the required information and click a device group.
+Click **OK**.

    >![image](/help/user-guide/assets/tizen/rms-7.png)

 1. When the Device is approved, it appears on the Device List.
-Select *Information* on your device box as shown in the following.
+Click *Information* on your device box as shown in the following.

    >![image](/help/user-guide/assets/tizen/rms-6.png)

 1. The device information dialog box displays.
-Select the **Device Info** tab and select **Edit**.
+Click the **Device Info** tab and click **Edit**.

     >![image](/help/user-guide/assets/tizen/rms-5.png)

-1. Edit the device options and select the **Setup** tab.
+1. Edit the device options and click the **Setup** tab.
 Navigate to **URL Launcher** section and enter URL hosting the wgt and `SSSP config file` so you can install an `SSSP` application, as shown in the figure below.

    ![image](/help/user-guide/assets/tizen/rms-9.png)

-1. Select **Save**.
+1. Click **Save**.

 ### Using the Screens Remote Control {#using-remote-control}